Home Ventilation Program

 The Seattle Children's home ventilation program cares for children who require assistance with breathing using a ventilator through a tracheostomy.
 Some children require ventilation throughout their life, and others require it for a period of a few years while growth or healing takes place.

 What services do we offer?

-- We will evaluate how well the ventilator is supporting your child’s breathing, and if adjustments are needed.
+- Evaluate how well the ventilator is supporting your child’s breathing, and if adjustments are needed.

-- We will evaluate how well your child is breathing on their own, and discuss if they are ready to reduce ventilator support.
+- Evaluate how well your child is breathing on their own, and discuss if they are ready to reduce ventilator support.

-- We will discuss any unexpected safety events at home related to the tracheostomy or breathing equipment.
+- Discuss any unexpected safety events at home related to the tracheostomy or breathing equipment.

-- We will do what we can to encourage eating and speaking, if your child is able.
+- Encourage eating and speaking, if your child is able.

-- We will assist with in-home nursing support, if necessary.
+- Assist with in-home nursing support, if necessary.

-- We will help you navigate school and community systems if issues arise.
+- Help you navigate school and community systems if issues arise.